jejei/ps5-queue-watcher/README.md

 ## Configuration
 Logging settings can be changed via the config.json file. [pino](https://github.com/pinojs/pino) is used for logging.
 By default, the log level is trace, i.e. all log messages are output, and prettyPrint is enabled.
 See pino's documentation for more info.

+## Notes
+* Does not work outside of US.
+As far as I know, there are queues for other countries, however this program does not consider them.
+* Needs better error handling.
+As is, I have not encountered many errors, and have failed to replicate the few I have.